 The simple answer is NO. They’re relatively harmless to living humans and animals.
 Cicadas are really just a major nuisance.
 You will find their dead bodies all over your property and sometimes flying into your windows.
 Besides being annoying, Brood X are actually pretty beneficial.
 They prune mature trees, aerate the soil, and once they die, their bodies serve as an important source of nitrogen for growing trees.
 When cicadas come out, they’re eaten by just about anything as food.
 It is said that there will be more snakes present during cicada season because they feed on them if they can catch them.
 So be careful of other wildlife when out in your yard and cicadas are present.

-Call Any Pest Today
+Call Lookout Pest Control Today

 As of now there is no prevention treatments for cicadas from pest control companies that we are aware of.
 With that being said, if you find your property infested with wildlife feasting on the bodies of cicadas, be sure to give us a call today.
 We are more than happy to treat your property for wildlife around.